Making Fresh Pasta

 – 2 medium eggs

-Dump flour onto a wood board and make a large well in the center of the flour.
+Dump flour and salt onto a wood board and make a large well in the center of the flour.
 Crack two eggs into the center and stir with a fork.

 As you are gently beating the eggs, use the fork to gradually scoop the flour into the center from the inner part of the well.
 As you continue to incorporate the flour, the dough will get thicker and thicker.
 Once you have mixed in most of the flour and there is no danger of the egg running over the wood board, use your bench cutter to scoop up all the flour into one pile.